 No. You must disclose any payments to relatives in the year before you file your bankruptcy case, and the Bankruptcy Court can force your relative to pay the money back, depending on the amount paid.

 The maximum income is based on your family size and it is adjusted periodically.
-For a family size of 1, the maximum income is approximately $67,265, and it increases between $5,000 – $8,000 for each additional family member.
+For one person, the maximum gross income is $67,265 per year, and it increases approximately $9,000 for each additional family member.
 You can find the exact income here:

 If your income exceeds the maximum income, you may still be able to file a Chapter 7 bankruptcy if you have special circumstances.
 For example, if you have a large amount of debt related to a business or investments, or if you have a high child support or alimony payment.